OE-FET/Origin-Scripts/README.md

 ### OFET parameters
 - `Width (W)` [um]: The transistor width.
 - `Length (L)` [um]: The transistor length.
 This is not usually set manually, as a parameter, but is extracted from the `length` field of the filename.
-This is because a sample can contain devices of different lengths.
+Usually a sample will contain FETs with different channel lengths.
 - `Thickness of accumulation layer (d)` [nm]: The thickness of the accumulation layer.
 - `Dielectric constant (er)`: The dielectric constant.
 Common values include `2.1` for `CYTOP`, `3.6` for `PMMA` and `3.9` for `SiO2`.
 - `Vacuum permittivity (e0)` [F/m]: The dielectric permittivity of vacuum is a constant with a value of `8.854E-12`.